 su -c 'dnf upgrade'

-Install the dnf-plugin-system-upgrade plugin
+Install the required plugin with the following command:

 su -c 'dnf install dnf-plugin-system-upgrade'